 A former member of the now-retired MCM Forum said they still collect for the artistry and history that coins represent, which were the original reasons behind coin collecting in the 14th century.
-This particular member said, "I have coins in my collection from Ancient Greece all the way to present time.
-I find the history about various coins to be fascinating."
+This particular member said, "I have coins in my collection from Ancient Greece to the present time.
+I find the history of various coins to be fascinating."

 ||Kelsey graduated from the University of South Florida in Tampa with a B.A. in mass communications.
 She is new to the world of numismatics, but as the Marketing Specialist for MCM is dedicated to learning all there is to know.|